 I have also been able to sign people back up and start their memberships once we fully re-open so it has helped people want to come back.
 Being able to hold peoples' memberships was really helpful and now they can come back and we've been able to value them for being loyal customers.
 We are still going to offer and deliver online classes and on-demand content for our customers who aren't able to come back.
 We have so much pre-recorded content that we are going to be able to supply our customers with.

-What has your experience been using TeamUp to run your CrossFit box?
+What has your experience been with using TeamUp to run your CrossFit box?

 I'd highly recommend TeamUp.
 One, the functionality of it is very good, and TeamUp worked more for CrossFit classes compared to any other software I had tried out.
 The service you are providing as a CrossFit affiliate is a luxury service, and with that service you need to provide a booking system that is practical, easy to use and needs to be efficient.
 It is essential for any CrossFit affiliate to use an online system and one that works well because otherwise you are going to create more work for yourself and the service you provide to your customers won't be as seamless.
 TeamUp worked so much easier, especially from the get-go.
 This is the first system I've experienced for making bookings and it's been self-taught.
 TeamUp has great resources and you have the chat option for great customer support and response.